sonocotta/esp32-tas5805m-dac/README.md

 | 120 | 70% | 71% | 71% | 71% | 120 | 72% | 72% | 73% | 72% | 120 | 69% | 70% | 71% | 71% |
 | 175 | 70% | 71% | 71% | 71% | 175 | 71% | 72% | 72% | n/a | 175 | 70% | 70% | 71% | 71% |

-On the other hand, modulation mode has considerable affect on the power consumption/losses and that difference is higher for higher VCC.
+On the other hand, the modulation mode has a considerable effect on the power consumption/losses, and that difference is higher for higher VCC.
-Measured as 100 Hz sin tone, amplitude for each VCC was adjusted to not cross the power rails (otherwise higher voltage would not use power stage fully).
+Measured as a 100 Hz sin tone, the amplitude for each VCC was adjusted to not cross the power rails (otherwise higher voltage would not use the power stage fully).

 | DAC mode (Sin tone / 100 Hz): Modulation mode / SW freq / BD freq | 5V |  | 9V |  | 12V |  | 15V |  | 20V |  | 26V |  |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|